My name is Lawrence Hartman, and I’d like to introduce myself to visitors of our websites at Prison Professors and Compliance Mitigation.

 Despite precautions, my work got ensnared in a government investigation, which later led to a massive 36-count indictment, negative public press in the United States, and a week’s worth of coverage as the lead news story throughout Central America.

 The amount of money involved exposed me to a horrifically long sentence.
-Not being able to stomach the potential downside, I accepted a plea agreement that would cap my sentence at 10 years.
+Not being able to stomach the potential downside, I pled guilty capping my sentence at 10 years.

 While in prison, I found a passion for life advocating for other people.
 By going through the process, I learned a great deal.
 I shared as much information as possible and I wrote other books, including Guilty Till Proven Innocent and The Happiness Principle: Your Guide to a Happier Life.